bmolnar91/workbook/module_oop.md

 #### Which interfaces extend the Collection interface in Java.
 Which classes?
+The *Java Collections Framework* hierarchy consists of two distinct interface trees:
+1. `Collection` interface
+2. `Map` interface

+The `Collection` interface provides the basic functionality used by all collections, such as *add* and *remove* methods.
+Its subinterfaces the `Set`, `List`, and `Queue`, provide for more specialized collections.
+* The `Set` interface does not allow duplicate elements. e.g. `HashSet`
+  - `SortedSet` is a subinterface of `Set` interface, that provides for ordering of elements in the set. e.g. `TreeSet`
+* The `List` interface provides for an ordered collection, for situations in which you need precise control over where each element is inserted. e.g. `ArrayList`, `LinkedList`
+* The `Queue` is a collection for holding elements prior to processing.
+Elements in a `Queue` are typically ordered in on a *FIFO* (first-in-first-out) basis. e.g. `PriorityQueue`
+  - The `Deque` is a subinterface of `Queue`, a double-ended-queue.
+The elements can be used in both *LIFO* and *FIFO*. e.g. `ArrayDeque`, `LinkedList`

 #### What is the connection between equals() and hashCode()?
 How are they used in HashMap?
 IN PROGRESS